-Completion of the degree leads to eligibility for certification as a Medical Laboratory Scientist by the Board of Certification of the American Society of Clinical Pathology.
-Issuing of the degree is not contingent on passing any type of external certification or licensure examination.
-The UIS MLS Program has 100% employment of graduates seeking jobs in medical laboratories.
-The UIS Medical Laboratory Science Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Rd., Suite 720, Rosemont, IL 60018 (773) 714-8880.
-UIS’ full ten-year accreditation is the result of two consecutive accreditation cycles with no deficiencies.
+The UIS MLS Program is accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS), 5600 N. River Rd., Suite 720, Rosemont, IL 60018 (773) 714-8880.
+The MLS program’s current full ten-year accreditation is the result of two consecutive accreditation cycles with no deficiencies.

 MLS majors with a cumulative GPA equal to or greater than 3.25 in the MLS Program and one semester in residency at UIS may elect to participate in the MLS honors option.
 In addition to the MLS Program requirements, honors students must:

-- successfully complete three credits of CLS 400 Applied Research or CLS 499 Tutorial, and
+- successfully complete three credits of MLS 400

-Students must apply for participation in the honors program to the MLS Program Director and obtain approval of a faculty research advisor prior to their final semester.
+Students must apply for participation in the honors program to the MLS Program Director and ALH Chair and obtain approval of a faculty research advisor prior to their final semester.
 This is not connected with the CAP Honors Program.
 Details can be found in the MLS Student Handbook.